Kansas City Repertory Theatre

-Kansas City Repertory Theatre is a professional resident theater company serving the Kansas City metropolitan area, and is the professional theater in residence at the University of Missouri-Kansas City (UMKC).
+Kansas City Repertory Theatre is a professional resident theater company serving the Kansas City metropolitan area, and is the professional theater-in-residence at the University of Missouri–Kansas City (UMKC).

-The theatre has had four artistic directors: founder Dr. Patricia McIlrath guided the theater from 1964 until she retired in 1985; George Keathley was artistic director from 1985–2000; producing artistic director Peter Altman, who retired in July 2007; and the current artistic director Eric Rosen.
+The theatre has had five artistic directors: founder Dr. Patricia McIlrath, from 1964 until she retired in 1985; George Keathley was artistic director from 1985–2000; producing artistic director Peter Altman, who retired in July 2007; Eric Rosen; and the current artistic director, Stuart Carden.

-The Rep under Dr. Patricia McIlrath (1964-1985)
+The Rep under Patricia McIlrath (1964–1985)

 Appointed chairman of the University of Kansas City (now UMKC) Theatre Department and director of the University Playhouse in 1954, Patricia McIlrath created a program to provide undergraduate and graduate students the opportunity to work in a professional theatre, alongside professional actors.
-Coinciding with the rise of Regional theater in the United States, she formed the UMKC Summer Repertory Theatre in 1964.
+Coinciding with the rise of regional theater in the United States, she formed the UMKC Summer Repertory Theatre in 1964.

-That same founding year, 1964, James Costin was appointed the Summer Rep‘s administrative director, creating a partnership that would continue for twenty years.
+That same founding year, 1964, James Costin was appointed the Summer Rep's administrative director, creating a partnership that would continue for twenty years.

 Professional actors, community players, and members of the UMKC Theatre Department, operating on a shoestring budget, worked together that first season to present the Summer Rep's two-week fledgling season.
-Fifteen hundred patrons attended performances of The Corn is Green by Emlyn Williams and Private Lives by Noël Coward, both performing out of a quonset hut on the UMKC campus.
+Fifteen hundred patrons attended performances of The Corn Is Green by Emlyn Williams and Private Lives by Noël Coward, both performing out of a quonset hut on the UMKC campus.

-In 1967, the Rep became affiliated with Actors’ Equity Association, the national union of professional actors.
-In 1968, Dr. McIlrath launched a touring program called "Missouri Repertory Theatre," and began recruiting nationally acclaimed artists to work in this program.
+In 1967, the Rep became affiliated with Actors' Equity Association, the national union of professional actors.
+In 1968, McIlrath launched a touring program called Missouri Repertory Theatre, and began recruiting nationally acclaimed artists to work in this program.